 In this section, we compute the average case loss dynamics over random draws of data.
-Starting from the following dynamics for $\bm \Delta_{t} = (\bm w^\star - \bm w_t)$ and the auxiliary momentum variable $\bm v(t)$, we track the following updates
+This follows the standard arguments in \cite{bordelon2022learning}.
+Starting from the following dynamics for $\bm \Delta_{t} = (\bm w^\star - \bm w_t)$.
+This variable has dynamics